KaixuanZ/STSIM/README.md

 Implementation of Pytorch version of STSIM metrics.

 Right now for STSIM-1 and STSIM-2 with steerable complex filter (SCF), I am actually using the magnitude of SCF, because my Pytorch version 1.6.0 doesn't support complex number.
-Version >= 1.8.0 supports, but that doesn't support my GTX3080
+Version >= 1.8.0 supports, but that doesn't support my GTX3080.

+When apply steerble filter on STSIM-1 and STSIM-2 it works, because steerble filter gives real coefficients and Pytorch can handle that.

 ## To-do List: